Post

 • Creating a Cloud-Init template

-• Deploying multiple VMs with static or DHCP-based IP addresses
+• Deploying multiple VMs with static IP addresses

 • Destroying the VMs if needed